Researchers seeking to connect type 1 diabetes and cleanliness

 In a recent Washington Post article, researchers detail that there may be a correlation between the lack of early exposure to a specific group of bacteria found in the intestine and weaker immune systems in Finnish children that make them more susceptible to Type 1 diabetes and other ailments such as asthma, allergies and other autoimmune diseases.

 Collectively known as the “hygiene hypothesis,” researchers testing this theory are traveling to nearby Russian cities formerly part of Finland, where rates of type 1 diabetes are less than 10 per 100,000 (almost 6 times less).
 Microbial samples directly taken from infants and children are being collected, as well as dust samplings from homes.
 These samples are currently being analyzed at the Harvard/MIT Broad Institute as well as Boston’s Massachusetts General Hospital.

-Desmond Schatz, MD of the UF Health Diabetes Center of Excellence was featured in the article.
+Desmond Schatz, MD, medical director of the UF Diabetes Institute, was featured in the article.
 “It’s plausible, but it’s a long reach,” he said.
 “We are at a stage in understanding that a change in microbial flora in high abundance or low abundance in the human gut can precede the onset of human diabetes.
 It’s all well to demonstrate there may be changes, but the next step is to associate changes in bacteria with function.”